Dotunj/pvent/README.md

 ##  Pvent

 Pvent is a CLI tool for sending events across different message brokers.
-At the moment, only Google Pub/Sub, Kafka and Amazon SQS are supported.
+At the moment, only Google Pub/Sub, Kafka, Amazon SQS and RabbitMQ are supported.

 ### Installation
 To install Pvent using homebrew, you can run the following commands: